veillette/physics-book/contents/ch28LengthContraction.md

 have passed on the Earth, obliterating most of what now exists.
 There is also a more serious practical obstacle to traveling at such velocities; immensely greater energies than classical physics predicts would be needed to achieve such high velocities.
-This will be discussed in [Relatavistic Energy](../contents/ch28RelativisticEnergy).
+This will be discussed in [Relativistic Energy](../contents/ch28RelativisticEnergy).

 Why don’t we notice length contraction in everyday life?
 The distance to the grocery shop does not seem to depend on whether we are moving or not.
 Examining